Contents

 Notice that the

-[null].
-A list field with three null elements would be[null, null, null].
+.
+A list field with three null elements would be[null, null, null]

 See Null Lists for a discussion of null lists compared to empty lists.

-The Manual Input view shows fields of type tuple with sub-fields for entering data.
+When working in the forms-based input panel, the Manual Input view shows fields of type tuple with sub-fields for entering

 Notice the following points about entering tuple field data: